JakeSteam/blog-personal/_posts/2022-12-07-reviewing-every-jingle-jam-steam-game.md

 | --- | --- | --- | --- | --- |
 | [91.46% - Store page](https://store.steampowered.com/app/1205450/) | £12.99 | Pinball | April 2021 | 341 (April 2021) |

 What an astonishing game.
 The main gameplay is essentially completing fetch quests by talking to everyone you meet, and a bit of combat.
-The quests are simple, the story is easily understandable, but what sets is apart is the writing.
+The quests are simple, the story is easily understandable, but what sets it apart is the writing.

 When completing a quest you usually rip a document in half, starting with the tax bill, hence the game name.
 Later on this progresses to love letters, notices of military service, and countless random documents.
 Yes it's a basic gimmick, but other character's reactions to the senseless ripping is beautiful.
 Every character's dialog is pretty entertaining, and it's a great motivator for completing the next little quest.